 These exercises help retrain your brain and nervous system how to feel again.

 Again, the more you practice, the more your brain begins to rewire itself, and the more your sensation will improve.

 Cerebellar Stroke Recovery

 Overall, cerebellar stroke recovery is the least-studied type of stroke because it’s rare and difficult to diagnose.

 Cerebellar stroke survivors are often left with physical disability, balance problems, vision impairments, and/or language difficulties.

-Luckily, all of these side effects can be remedied with repetitive practice that helps rewire the brain.
+Luckily, all of these side effects can be remedied with massed practice that helps rewire the brain.

 If you are a cerebellar stroke survivor, hold faith that there’s hope for your recovery!

-With hard work, you might even be able to achieve a full recovery.
+With hard work, you might even be able to achieve a full recovery from stroke.